vikyale/calculate-statistics/README.md

 # calculate-statistics
-Simple program to calculate and display basic statistics
+Simple program to calculate and display basic statistics using Python and R